CaliOn2/T410_Drive_Cover/README.md

 # T410_Drive_Cover
 t410 thinkpad came without a drive cover so i decided to 3d model one to save a few cents.
+I've tried to design tghis to be more conform with the surface of the t410 but there were either structural or print related annoyances that would make this design less user friendly so i just kept this.

 - 40% infill
 - No supports necessary